 Simplifying and automating the process of building KPI (key performance indicator) reports.
 That is the promise of Metrics, the new feature launched in Tableau 2020.2.
-The arrival of this new KPI dashboard builder generated a lot of excitement when it was announced.
+The arrival of this KPI dashboard builder generated a lot of excitement when it was announced.
 After all, for a brand known for delivering pretty visualizations, Tableau was a few steps behind when it came to building KPI reports.
 The process was tedious, a fact made more frustrating when you consider that tools like Microsoft’s Power BI include KPIs as standard visualization type.

 If you ever attempted to build a KPI report in previous releases of Tableau, you know it was a many-step process.
-(See our how-to blog, Creating Big Numbers KPI dashboard in Tableau.)
+(See our how-to blog, Creating A Big Numbers KPI Dashboard in Tableau.)
 To include up and down indicators, nice formatting, period-over-period comparison, or filters for flexibility required using lots of calculated fields and custom formatting.